IRT Dyre Avenue Line: Improvements

 The Dyre Avenue Line was connected directly to the White Plains Road Line north of East 180th Street for $3 million and through service began on May 6, 1957.
 The connection was originally supposed to open in 1950.
 Two days prior, on May 4, 1957, the operation of the line was transferred from the IND Division to the IRT Division, making it the IRT Dyre Avenue–East 174th Street Line.
 The project was started in 1949 but was delayed because the necessary subway cars for the service were not available.
 With the connection, the line became part of the IRT Division.
 Night service would continue to be operated by a shuttle.
 At this time, the old NYW&B station was closed and the trackage through the former station was made non-revenue, and it remains in part as a siding designated Track Y1A.
 Through service was operated by Seventh Avenue express trains between 5:30 AM and 8:30 PM.
 Between 8:30 and 1:15 shuttle trains operated from East 180th Street to Dyre Avenue, and in the early morning hours no trains operated over the line.
 On June 27, 1956, late-night shuttle service was implemented on a six-month trial basis.

-In 1957-1960, on the grounds of the former Starlight Amusement Park grounds the former the last wooden MUDC cars and many Hi-V Steel subway cars were scrapped and burned.
+In 1957-1960, on the grounds of the former Starlight Amusement Park, the last wooden MUDC cars and many Hi-V Steel subway cars were scrapped and burned.
 The tracks south of East 180th Street were used to hold the cars before the cars were disposed of.